mienaikoe/ziyu/Chapters/1-2-Chapter2.md

 <!---
   Something felt out of place. *A cup.
 That's odd.
 I don't remember getting a cup out*.
 An uneasy feeling suddenly gripped me and amplified the silence.
 I left the cup just in case I would need to retrace the scene, and quietly inched my way toward the cellar to get something to defend myself with. *Crap.
 What if the killer is down there.
 Killer?
 You're being paranoid*.
 After a moment of indecisiveness, I grabbed a long glass bottle from the shelf and proceeded to slowly creep along the wall toward the back of the house.

-  In chapter 2, we unravel Lif's life and a little bit of her personal complexes and suspicions through dialog with others where she seems suspicious of the cold but everyone older thinks she's overreacting.
+  In chapter 2, we unravel Liffa's life and a little bit of her personal complexes and suspicions through dialog with others where she seems suspicious of the cold but everyone older thinks she's overreacting.
-  Mel and Kip have gone to their respective workplaces.
+  Melna and Kipnu have gone to their respective workplaces.
   Main point of action is a surprise birthday party

   Over the seasons, and especially once I had my own crop to attend, I got quicker with my planting and harvesting.
 Enough to match my mother.
 We supplied enough Pohua to provide for the village and some outside villages too, and became pretty well known for it.
 Once she couldn't work anymore, I tried to take on her portion of the job, but I just couldn't keep up, and our popularity faded.
 Now Pohua has become an occasional food instead of a staple.